neo-empresarial/clockify-integration/README.md

 $ createdb -O neo "neo-data"
 ```

-Now lets give neo user privileges to this database and exit postgres shell with:
+Now we must give user 'neo' the privileges needed to access the database we just created.
+You can do this by running:

 ```
 $ psql